 Income figures are intended as a guide only.

-You'll usually work a 37.5 hour week, although you may be required to work a shift pattern, including weekends and nights.
+You'll usually work a 37.5 hour week and may work a shift pattern, including weekends and nights, as laboratory services operate on a 24/7 basis.

 What to expect

-- Work usually takes place in a hospital laboratory, although you may also be based at the point of care, for example in clinics and operating theatres.
+- Work usually takes place in a hospital clinical biochemistry or chemical pathology laboratory, although you may also work at the point of care, for example in clinics and operating theatres.

 - You'll work as part of a team with other healthcare professionals such as pathologists, biomedical scientists and other clinicians, including GPs.

 - Jobs are available in most areas of the UK, particularly in large and medium-sized hospitals.
 During training, there's an opportunity to experience work in a variety of different hospital laboratories.

-- Once qualified, you may have to travel between hospitals, but you won't usually need to stay away overnight.
+- Once qualified, you may have to travel between hospitals sites.